pypa/packaging.python.org/source/specifications/dependency-specifiers.rst

 Non line-breaking whitespace is mostly optional with no semantic meaning.
 The sole exception is detecting the end of a URL requirement.

+When a dependency specifier is written as a quoted string, authors may keep optional whitespace for readability, such as around version specifiers and version clauses.

 .. _dependency-specifiers-names:

 Names